 Just make sure you receive permission from your offsite research advisor first.

-Northeastern’s Office of Undergraduate Research and Fellowships is the university’s central resource for undergraduates seeking involvement in and support for research and creative endeavors.
+Northeastern’s Undergraduate Research and Fellowships is the university’s central resource for undergraduates seeking involvement in and support for research and creative endeavors.

 Northeastern University Libraries have a number of resources available to help RISE presenters at many stages of the research process.